AtqiyaHaydar/Tucil2_13522145_13522163/README.md

 5. Visit http://localhost:3000/ in your browser

+## Usage
+Once the project is set up and running locally, users can access the web application through their browser.
+They can input the desired number of points and choose between the divide and conquer algorithm or the brute force algorithm to generate the corresponding Bezier curve.
+The application will then display the generated curve for visualization and comparison.

 ## Project Status
-Project is: _complete_
+The project is complete and fully functional.

 ## Room for Improvement
-Room for improvement:
+While the project is functional, there are areas where improvements can be made:

-- The program must be able to process more quickly than 10 iterations
+- **Performance Optimization:** The program should be optimized to process iterations more quickly, especially for a large number of points.

-To do:
-- Optimizing the front end of the program to produce graphics faster
+- **Frontend Optimization:** Enhancements can be made to improve the rendering speed of graphics on the frontend, ensuring a smoother user experience.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by the study of algorithmic strategies and computational geometry.
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- The implementation of the divide and conquer and brute force algorithms was based on theoretical concepts and research in the field.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+For any inquiries or feedback, feel free to contact the project creator @fnathas & @AtqiyaHaydar.

 <!-- Optional -->
 <!-- ## License -->